-This is where colour comes in.
+This is where color comes in.
 Colour management is very important in food photography.
 They can either complement each other or cause an interesting juxtaposition.

-To get these colours correct, we can set the camera’s white balance to the light temperature used.
+To get these colors correct, we can set the camera’s white balance to the light temperature used.
 This becomes problematic if two different light temperatures are being used.

-The white balance and colour can be corrected during post-processing.
-This is where a colour checker is important.
-It isn’t exactly cheap, but it helps you correct your colour to the specifics of the shoot.
+The white balance and color can be corrected during post-processing.
+This is where the color checker is important.
+It isn’t exactly cheap, but it helps you correct your color to the specifics of the shoot.